Notice of Privacy Practices

 When we use the term "Customer Information," we are referring to financial or health information that is "nonpublic," including any information from which a judgment could possibly be made about you.
 When we use the term "Protected Health Information" or "PHI," we are referring to individually identifiable oral, written and electronic information concerning the provision of, or payment for, health care to you.
 We refer to Customer Information and PHI collectively as "Private Information."

-For purposes of this Notice, “Horizon” and the pronouns “we,” “us” and “our” refer to all of the HMO and licensed insurer subsidiaries of Horizon Healthcare Services, Inc. d/b/a Horizon Blue Cross Blue Shield of New Jersey, including the entities listed on the last page of this Notice.
-These entities have been designated as a single affiliated covered entity for federal privacy purposes.
+For purposes of this Notice, "Horizon" and the pronouns "we," "us" and "our" refer to all of the HMO and licensed insurer affiliates of Horizon Healthcare Services, Inc. d/b/a Horizon Blue Cross Blue Shield of New Jersey, including the entities listed on the last page of this Notice.
+These entities have been designated as a single affiliated covered entity for federal privacy purposes, unless otherwise noted.

 HIPAA generally does not preempt other state and federal laws that give individuals greater privacy protections.
 As a result, if any state or federal privacy law requires us to give you more privacy protections, then we must follow that law in addition to HIPAA.